abread/cnv/README.md

 ## Building
 We use Gradle as our build system, which requires Java 8+ to run.
-Note that Java 7-compatible bytecode will be generated, and **JRE 7 is required to run the instrumented webserver** (radarscanner).
+Note that Java 7-compatible bytecode will be generated (for the radarscanner), and **JRE 7 is required to run the instrumented webserver** (radarscanner).

 ```bash
 ./gradlew build`